asia-pacific-energy-research-centre/macro_variables_9th/README.md

-# aperc-template
+# Macro variables for the 9th Outlook
-Template for APERC models.
+Uses git repository template for APERC models.

 ## How to use this template
 Create a new repository.
 When given the option, select 'aperc-template' as the template.